AntonioDeNicola/eso-odp-site/docs/odp/energy-demand.md

 - **`energy_demand`**: A demand for energy.
 In ESO, it is modeled both as a `Service_request` and as an `energy_process`.
 - **`demand_response`**: A strategy used by energy providers and grid operators to manage electricity demand during periods of peak consumption or supply constraints.
 It encourages consumers to adjust their electricity use in response to price signals or grid conditions.
-- **`consumer`**: An actor who uses goods or services and whose behaviour, income, and response to prices affect energy-demand dynamics.
+- **`consumer`**: An actor who uses goods or services, has a behaviour, and participates in demand response.
+Consumer income and sensitivity to prices contribute to energy-demand dynamics.

 ### Demand drivers and market signals